Olive

 (Labrecque & Milne 2012, 714)

-Evokes a touch of enjoyment and wellbeing (Labrecque & Milne 2012, 714)
+Evokes enjoyment and wellbeing (Labrecque & Milne 2012, 714)

-Evokes health, calm, wellbeing, trustworthiness
+Evokes health, calm, wellbeing, and trustworthiness

 (Lupton 2017, 107)

-Evokes respectability, sincerity, calm, thoughtfulness
+Evokes respectability, sincerity, calm, and thoughtfulness

 (Labrecque & Milne 2012, 716)

-Evokes relaxation, thoughtfulness, and wellbeing, and some enjoyment
+Evokes relaxation, thoughtfulness, wellbeing, and enjoyment

 (Lupton 2017, 108)